jackieykma/Faraday-Rotation-Illustration/README.md

 A Python script that illustrates the effect of Faraday rotation as it traverses through foreground magneto-ionic medium

 !!
 NOTE !!
 In order to generate Faraday spectra, the RM-Synthesis code by Michael Bell (https://github.com/mrbell/pyrmsynth) is needed.
 Pyfits is also required to create the dummy .FITS files.
+These are not necessary if RM-Synthesis is not performed

 An updated illustration to Faraday rotation during propagation